 Photo: Sayan Chuenudomsavad

 Farmers in Ban Morphou, who live along the Mekong River, cultivate their crops in accordance with the seasonal ebb and flow of the river.
-Many villagers said they had learned that the construction of a dam near Veun village, located about 4–5 km upstream, opposite Phou Ngoy, but they do not know why the dam embankment has reportedly been shifted to their village, Ban Morphou.
+Many villagers said they had learned about the construction of a dam near Veun village, located about 4–5 km upstream, opposite Phou Ngoy, but they do not know why the dam embankment has reportedly been shifted to their village, Ban Morphou.

 Photo: Sayan Chuenudomsavad